-Statistics Canada interviewers are part-time employees hired and trained to carry out the LFS and other household surveys.
+Statistics Canada interviewers are employees hired and trained to carry out the LFS and other household surveys.
 Each month they contact the sampled dwellings to obtain the required labour force information.
-Each interviewer contacts approximately 75 dwellings per month.

-Dwellings new to the sample are usually contacted through a personal visit.
+LFS interviews are conducted by telephone by interviewers working out of a regional office CATI (Computer Assisted Telephone Interviews) site or by personal visit from a field interviewer.
+Since 2004, dwellings new to the sample in urban areas are contacted by telephone if the telephone number is available from administrative files, otherwise the dwelling is contacted by a field interviewer.
 The interviewer first obtains socio-demographic information for each household member and then obtains labour force information for all members aged 15 and over who are not members of the regular armed forces.
-Provided there is a telephone in the dwelling and permission has been granted, subsequent interviews are conducted by telephone.
-As a result, approximately 85% of all households are interviewed by telephone.
+The majority of subsequent interviews are conducted by telephone.
 In subsequent monthly interviews the interviewer confirms the socio-demographic information collected in the first month and collects the labour force information for the current month.